bknyn/san-diego-covid-19/README.md

 ## Data

+### The data for this project is no longer being updated

+Leaving this here for reference, but the spreadsheet with the data is no longer being updated.

 ### Source and structure

 The data from the county site is collected daily and stored in a Google Sheet.
 The Google Sheet then acts as a database for this project to consume.
 The structure of the sheet: